 Sanford Heisler Sharp hires legal assistants on a regular schedule.
 The Firm also hires individuals for the legal assistant role with 1-2 years of experience or with non-legal graduate degrees.
 Our legal assistants go on to study at the most prestigious graduate institutions in the country.

 Meet Some of Our Past Legal Assistants

-Christopher Dietz In his time at the firm, Chris assisted in the settlement of two major class action litigations, for $2.5 and $4 million, respectively, served as the lead legal assistant on a pre-suit, multi-client gender discrimination case, and for 10 months served as the lead legal assistant for the pending gender discrimination case against Proskauer Rose, LLP.
+Christopher Dietz In his time at the firm, Chris assisted in the settlement of two major class action litigations, for $2.5 and $4 million, respectively, served as the lead legal assistant on a pre-suit, multi-client gender discrimination case, and for 10 months served as the lead legal assistant for a gender discrimination case against a Big Law firm.
 For the next three months, Chris will be attending a Spanish immersion program located in Quetzaltenango, Guatemala.

 Sophie Kosmacher Sophie primarily assisted on an individual gender discrimination, sexual harassment, and retaliation case in litigation – she provided support with respect to expert discovery and responses to summary judgment motions.
 Sophie also helped guide several clients through pre-suit negotiations, and she prepared for and attended multiple private mediations (including for a multi-party case).
 Upon leaving Sanford Heisler Sharp, Sophie will begin work at StoryCorps, a non-profit whose mission is to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world.